How to clean wooden garden furniture properly, without damaging it

 Lily explains, "After cleaning, rinse the furniture thoroughly with clean water to remove any remaining soap residue.
 You can either use a garden hose or a bucket of water for this step, but make sure that all soap is completely washed away."

 Then you need to let your furniture dry.
-Wooden garden furniture has a tendency to warp and become misshapen over time, so this step is crucial – like when cleaning wooden spoons or cleaning hardwood floors, the same principles apply.
+Wooden garden furniture tends to warp and become misshapen over time, so this step is crucial, like when cleaning wooden spoons or cleaning hardwood floors, the same principles apply.

 Lily says, "Allow the wooden furniture to air dry in a shaded area and avoid placing it under direct sunlight because it can lead to warping or cracking.
 Make sure the furniture is completely dry before moving to the next step."